-Nursing at WCSU is a program on the rise, poised after a major expansion of instructional facilities and deepening of faculty strength to meet the challenges of growth in student enrollment over the next two years.
+Nursing at WCSU is a program on the rise, poised after a major expansion of instructional facilities anddeepening of faculty strength to meetthe challenge of growth in student enrollment over the next two years.

-An important aspect of the program is the opportunity for MS candidates to collaborate with a wide range of corporations, educational institutions, conservation and wildlife organizations, and other partners where students can apply their skills and knowledge to real-world experiences in the exploration and monitoring of biodiversity.
-Among these partners are the Yale Peabody Museum of Natural History, the Connecticut Department of Energy and Environmental Protection, the Housatonic River Valley Association, the Candlewood Lake Authority, the Norwalk Aquarium, the Atlantic Marine Conservation Society, Connecticut Audubon, FirstLight Power Resources, the Cape Eleuthra Institute, and the Great Hollow Nature Preserve and Ecological Research Center.
-The program also maintains international collaborative relationships with the University of Guadalajara CUCBA and the University of Athens.
+An important aspect of the program is the opportunity for MS candidates to collaborate with a wide range of corporations, educationalinstitutions, conservation and wildlife organizations, and other partners where students can apply their skills and knowledge to real-world experiences in the exploration and monitoring of biodiversity.
+The programalso maintains international collaborative relationships with the University of Guadalajara CUCBA and the University of Athens.

 “This program will train the student’s eye to become more sensitive to the natural variations of the biological world,” Dr. Pinou said.
 “Biodiversity is important because most technological advances stem from solutions found in the natural world.”

-All these opportunities are available at WCSU for students who want hands-on experience in the classroom and community settings—the key to satisfying careers and strong access to employers.
+The Master of Fine Arts in Creative and Professional Writing is a low-residency program that allowsstudents to earn a degree with oversight from professional writers while meeting in-person on campus onlytwice a year.
+All these opportunitiesare available at WCSU for students who want hands-on experience inthe classroom and community settings—the key to satisfying careers and strong access to employers.